YeunjunLee/cubrid-manual-chatbot/README.md

 langchain-commuinity
 ```

-> ⚠️ Ensure CUBRID 11.2+ and HNSW indexing are supported in your installation.
+> ⚠️ Ensure CUBRID 11.4+ and cubvec should be supported in CUBRID Database.
+Cubrid Python Driver is also required.

 ---